 Charoite (purple in color): Comes from a river in Siberia, Russia.
 It is thought to promote courage and healing.
 And release us from our fears!

 Coral (red color): Is said to aid in the circulation of the body and to enrich the blood.

 Hematite (metallic dark grey color): Energizes and revitalizes you.
 It attunes the mind and positively effects the bloodstream.

 Howlite (White with Gray Marbling): Howlite is thought to aid in breathing.

-Jasper (brownish-red color): Nurturing, protects against negativity; promotes healing to kidneys, liver, spleen and bladder.
+Jasper (Variety of colors beige, brown, green, red, spotted): Nurturing, protects against negativity; promotes healing to kidneys, liver, spleen and bladder.